 If you wish to progress on to electrical/electronic technology management or gain professional recognition by progression to Incorporated Engineer Status, then our HNC in Electrical & Electronic Engineering will give you the qualification to do so.
 You may be able to progress onto the second year of a Foundation Degree in Electrical and Electronic Engineering at Solihull College & University Centre with opportunities to continue to BEng (Hons) degree at our Woodlands Campus Alternatively, you may be able to progress onto similar Foundation Degrees, HNDs or degree programmes at other educational establishments.

 To gain the BTEC Level 4 HNC in Electrical and Electronic Engineering qualification you must achieve a minimum of 120 credits through completion of both mandatory and additional optional units which include:

-- Engineering Design
+· Engineering Design

-- Engineering Maths
+· Engineering Maths

-- Engineering Science
+· Engineering Science

-- Managing a Professional Engineering Project
+· Managing a Professional Engineering Project

-- Electrical and Electronic Principles
+· Electrical and Electronic Principles

-- Automation, Robotics and Programmable Logic Controllers or Engineering Management
+· Automation, Robotics and Programmable Logic Controllers

 Note: The range of modules available and the content of any individual module may change.
 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated, please contact us for the latest information.

 The course is delivered through various assignments that cover 120 credits over 2 years these will taught through practical demonstrations, workshops, and lectures.
 The programme is designed for part time mode of attendance for employed learners.

-- 1 day per week (Part Time) over 2 years.
+1 day per week (Part Time) over 2 years.

-You must successfully complete units that equal 120 credits at the end of the course and you will achieve BTEC Higher National Certificate in Electrical and Electronic Engineering (RQF).
+You must successfully complete units that equal 120 credits at the end of the course, and you will achieve BTEC Higher National Certificate in Electrical and Electronic Engineering (RQF).

 All units are assessed by assignments; each unit assignment is matched to the content of the unit and the criteria being assessed.
 Each unit will be graded at Pass, Merit or Distinction levels, and then the unit grades will be aggregated by the awarding organisation to give an overall grade of Pass, Merit or Distinction for the whole qualification.

 To gain a place on this course, applicants must meet the entry criteria and attend a formal interview.
-All applications are to be submitted via the college website www.solihull.ac.uk/uni-level-learner/how-do-i-apply/.
+All applications are to be submitted via the college website https://www.solihull.ac.uk/uni-level-learner/how-do-i-apply/.

 If you have a learning difficulty or disability, please let us know when you apply.
 You will be offered support in your interview.
 If you need help completing your application, we can help with this too. https://www.solihull.ac.uk/uni-level-learner/student-services